BunnyHelp/BunnysTwitterScraper/README.md

 In the Windows command prompt, you can type `pip install youtube-dl`, `pip install tweepy`, `pip install tld`, `pip install wget`

-#HOW TO RUN
+# HOW TO RUN
 Remove the default text in the `URLs.txt` file.
 Paste in tweet URLs with or without the `?s=20`.
-There must be one URL per line.
+There must be one URL per line, with up to as many lines as you want.
 An example of a valid URL would be `https://twitter.com/CrackerBarrel/status/1265628864119701504` or `https://twitter.com/CrackerBarrel/status/1265628864119701504?s=20`.

 Make sure you save this URLs.txt file before using the .py or .bat file.

 For me, doubleclicking on the .py file doesn't work, and I have no gosh dang idea why.
 To circumvent this, I've included the run.bat file.
 Doubleclicking that file should run the Scraper.py (assuming python.exe is in Window's PATH)

+If you really want to monitor and mess with this program, I recommend loading the project into PyCharm.

 If you're still having troubles after reading all of that, use problem solving skills, or create an issue or something.